What Are The Benefits Of Cognitive Behavioral Therapy?You are here:

 - Anxiety Disorder

 - Post-Traumatic Stress Disorder

 - Eating Disorders

 - Chronic Pain

 CBT focuses on a person’s thoughts and the impact they have on feelings and behavior.
-For example, if someone is trying to overcome a drug addiction and they have the persistent thought, “I can’t beat it,” then they will experience negative emotions.
+For example, if someone is trying to overcome drug addiction and have the persistent thought, “I can’t beat it,” they will experience negative emotions.
 Those negative emotions can lead to behaviors like reaching out to a dealer, refilling the pain medication prescription, or spending time with other drug users.
-CBT addresses the thoughts that can lead to undesired behavior.
+CBT addresses thoughts that can lead to undesired behavior.
 By changing negative thinking patterns, future behaviors can be changed.